myrazma/2022_ML/BILSTM_NLP/README.md

 # Bi-LSTM for Named Entity Recognition (NER)
 The main focus on this model is the code for working with a Bi-LSTM.
 Therefore, my focus here is not on analyzing and fine-tuning the model but rather on the logic behind this method.
-That is also the reason I used Python only and not Jupyter Lab as the objective of this task is not the analysis but rather the code.
+That is also the reason I used a simple Python script and not Jupyter Lab as the objective of this task is not the analysis but rather the code.

 ## Model